 How well do they work?

-Weight-loss medicines are used along with healthy eating and being more active.
-Without those lifestyle changes, you will gain the weight back if you stop taking the medicine.
-Many people regain the weight they lost after they quit taking the medicines.
+Weight-loss medicines are used long-term along with healthy eating and being more active.
+Many people regain some or most of the weight they lost if they stop taking the medicines.
+If you stop taking the medicine, healthy eating and activity may help limit how much weight you gain back.

 What about side effects?

-If your doctor prescribes a weight-loss medicine for you, tell him or her about all prescription and over-the-counter medicines, vitamins, herbs, and supplements that you take.
+• Tell your doctor about all prescription and over-the-counter medicines, vitamins, herbs, and supplements that you take.

 General information about side effects